tatarskiy-welder/tax_calc/README.md

 1. Python 3.x
 2. Tkinter for Python 3
 ## Quick start
-1. Start gui.py
+1. Run gui.py
-2. Input your revenue in the form, press the button
+2. Input your income in the form, press the button
 3. Pay your taxes

 ## Changelog